 If the Children's Social Care Manager disagrees with any of the decisions within that initial five working day period, this should be notified in writing to the IRO and all those who attended the review.

 In the first instance the IRO should attempt to resolve the issue informally.
-If this is not successful the IRO can consider activating the formal problem resolution process - see Section 15, Problem Resolution.
+If this is not successful the IRO can consider activating the formal problem resolution process - see Section 15, Problem Resolution and Management Alert.

 14. Monitoring of Review Decisions

-The Independent Reviewing Officer (IRO) plays an important part in the quality assurance function of the local authority's service for Looked After Children, it will be important that they recognise and report on good practice by individuals or teams.
+The Independent Reviewing Officer (IRO) plays an important part in the quality assurance function of the local authority's Children in our Care Service, it will be important that they recognise and report on good practice by individuals or teams.

 It is important for the IRO to have a collaborative relationship with the social workers and their managers.